coderefinery/manuals/content/lesson-maintainer.md

   Instead, it's OK to have sections with advanced material that aren't usually taught.
 * Manage cycles of major development.
 Many ideas may pile up over time, and at some point there are bigger changes.
-The curator should managing this process.
-(Or maybe, when it's time for a big change, a new curator comes in manages the rearrangement/restructuring/rewrite, and takes over as the maintainer)
+The maintainer should managing this process.
+(Or maybe, when it's time for a big change, a new maintainer comes in manages the rearrangement/restructuring/rewrite, and takes over as the maintainer)
+* Create a new release when appropriate, see :doc:`lesson-version`
 * Talking with new instructors of the lesson and briefing them on the spirit of the lesson and common pitfalls.
 (You aren't expected to always be the instructor, but if you can sometimes, great)